amethon/www/_shelf/journal-appendix.md

 The crew and scientists had spent months preparing for the voyage, gathering data and conducting research in order to understand the complexities of the ocean's ecosystems.
 They were eager to learn more about the unique creatures that inhabited the deep sea, and to discover new and exciting species that had never been seen before.

 The voyage was also an opportunity to test new scientific instruments and technologies that would allow the crew and scientists to gather more detailed and accurate data about the ocean's depths.
-They were equipped with a range of specialized equipment, including submersibles, remotely operated vehicles, and advanced sensors and cameras that would allow them to explore and study the ocean in unprecedented detail.
+They were equipped with a range of specialized equipment that would allow them to explore and study the ocean in unprecedented detail.

 Overall, the research voyage aboard L'Exploration was a groundbreaking and exciting opportunity for the crew and scientists to push the boundaries of scientific knowledge and to make new and important discoveries about the ocean and its ecosystems.